Wurby/react-quote-gen/README.md

 # Simple Quote Generator app using react

-This application is a quote generator used to learn some simple react concepts, functional components, such as hooks, file and folder structure, routing, and other things.
+This application is a quote generator used to learn some simple react concepts such as functional components, hooks, file and folder structure, routing, and other things.

 ## What you can do with it